Empathy in VR: Transforming the Future of Fundraising

-The art of giving is something we’ve chatted about before, when we delved a little into the mystical craft of brand story telling in virtual reality and the experience is even more relevant now, as it was then.
+The art of giving is something we’ve talked about before, when we delved a little into the craft of brand storytelling in virtual reality.

-Ethical shoe company, TOMS, enabled those who support the cause, the chance to see first hand, through the power of VR, what it’s like to go on a Giving Trip.
-And since then, they’ve continued to experiment with the medium, finding new ways of reaching their supporters and enabling them to empathise with those they help.
+To recap, ethical shoe company TOMS enabled those who support their cause the chance to see the results of their generosity first-hand.
+Through the power of VR, viewers saw what it’s like to go on a Giving Trip and met some of the recipients of their support.
+Since then, TOMS have continued to experiment with VR, finding new ways of reaching their supporters and enabling them to make a connection with those they help.